 Shawl credits the brand’s extensive support system for helping Peak Restaurants go from first-time restaurant owners to record-breaking multi-unit franchisees—an impressive feat that’s not always easy.

 “Going from one to two units was huge for us, especially when you’re used to being there six days a week.
 But with the help of McAlister’s support team, we learned how to put the right team and systems in place to help us sustainably grow to 11 units and beyond.
 Without McAlister’s guidance, we wouldn’t be where we are today,” Shawl said.

 With more than 380 restaurants in 28 states, multi-unit franchisees like Shawl are helping to take McAlister's from a ubiquitous Southern favorite to nationwide brand.
 With an investment that ranges from $579,000 to $1,475,500, the brand is targeting areas like Wisconsin, Michigan, Ohio, New York and Florida for continued growth.
-According to Jeff Sturgis, the vice president of franchise development, with the help of its growing network of multi-unit franchisees, McAlister’s is aiming to open 35 additional restaurants this year.
+According to Paul Macaluso, McAlister's President, with the help of its growing network of multi-unit franchisees, McAlister’s is aiming to open 35 additional restaurants this year.

 “It’s an exciting time for McAlister’s with expansion into new territories,” Macaluso said.
 “Every one of our franchisees are incredibly supportive of the brand.
 We have a very unique culture that runs all the way from our corporate headquarters and is delivered by our franchisees at the unit level.
 They’re passionate protectors of the brand and what we stand for—and that really is the key to strong and sustainable growth in the years ahead.”